 - 11. Subtract line 10 from line 9.
 This is the limit on the amount you can deduct for depreciation (including any special depreciation allowance) - 12.
-Cost or other basis (reduced by any alternative motor vehicle credit 1or credit for electric vehicles 2) - 13.
+Cost or other basis (reduced by any alternative motor vehicle credit 1 or credit for electric vehicles 2) - 13.
 Multiply line 12 by line 8.
-This is your business/investment cost . .

-- 16. Multiply line 15 by .50 if the 50% special depreciation allowance applies.
-Multiply line 15 by 1.00 if the 100% special depreciation allowance applies.
+This is your business/investment cost - 14.
+Section 179 deduction claimed in the year you placed the car in service - 15.
+Subtract line 14 from line 13.
+This is your tentative basis for depreciation - 16.
+Multiply line 15 by .50 if the 50% special depreciation allowance applies.
 This is your special depreciation allowance.
-Enter -0- if this is not the year you placed the car in service, the car is not qualified property, or you elected not to claim a special depreciation allowance.
+Enter -0- if this is not the year you placed the car in service, the car is not qualified property, or you elected not to claim a special depreciation allowance